jtlap/nt2/doc/source/core/timing/second_timer.rst

   second_timer(double& elapsed, bool display = true)

-**Description:**  Creates an instance of :ref:`class_second_timer`, links it to a user-defined variable that will contains the result of the timing when the current instance will go out of scope and starts a timing section calling :ref:`timing_function_tic`.
-The display parameters controls if the inner :ref:`timing_function_toc` call will display the elapsed time automatically or not.
+**Description:** Creates an instance of :ref:`class_second_timer`, links it to a user-defined variable that will contain the result of the timing when the current instance goes out of scope and starts a timing section by calling :ref:`timing_function_tic`.
+The display parameters specifies if the inner :ref:`timing_function_toc` call will display the elapsed time to standard output or not.

 .. _second_timer_dtor: